AlexWills37/Fullstack-Tutorial-Code/README.md

 This application uses Angular for the frontend, MongoDB Atlas for the database, and Flask + PyMongo for the backend.
 The frontend is hosted on AWS S3, and the backend is hosted on AWS EC2 with help from Gunicorn and Nginx.

+## Notes on code
+Some of the code is different than what is used in the tutorial, but it should be mostly the same.

+Also, this code currently does not work!
+The DatabaseService in the frontend is not set up to connect to a server, since I don't have the backend actively hosted anywhere at the moment (my AWS free tier is expired lol).
+Also, the backend folder does not have a `config.ini` file.
+This is because is is generally bad to have the config file, which contains the username and password for the MongoDB connection, publicly available.

 Breakdown of steps/resources
 ==============================